Demand-pull inflation is a period of inflation which arises from rapid growth in aggregate demand. It occurs when economic growth is too fast.

 If aggregate demand (AD) rises faster than productive capacity (LRAS), then firms will respond by putting up prices, creating inflation.

 - Inflation – a sustained increase in the price level.

 - Demand-pull inflation – inflation caused by AD increasing faster than AS.

 - Excess demand and ‘too much money chasing too few goods.’

-- The economy is at full employment/full capacity.
+- The economy is at (or ver close to) full employment/full capacity.

 - The economy will be growing at a rate faster than the long-run trend rate.